U.S. economic performance by presidential party: Recessions

-Blinder and Watson estimated that the economy was in recession for 49 quarters from 1949-2013; 8 of these quarters were under Democrats, with 41 under Republicans.
+Blinder and Watson estimated that the economy was in recession for 49 quarters from 1949–2013; 8 of these quarters were under Democrats, with 41 under Republicans.
+The 2020 recession brings that to 50 quarters total in recession, 42 under Republicans (84%) and 8 under Democrats (16%).

 Reasons for over-performances by Democratic presidents

 Blinder and Watson studied the comparative economic performance from Truman's elected term through Obama's first term in 2012.
-They excluded certain causes, and identified some possible causes.
+They excluded certain causes and identified some possible causes.
 Excluded as causes were age and experience of the president, which political party controlled Congress, and quality of economy inherited (as Democrats tended to take over when times were more difficult).
-Further, fiscal and monetary policy did not seem to be possible causes.
-Changes in tax policy had little impact; for example, Clinton raised taxes while Reagan cut them, but both had strong growth.
+Furthermore, fiscal and monetary policy did not seem to be possible causes.
+Changes in tax policy had little impact; for example, Clinton raised taxes while Reagan cut them but both had strong growth.
 Interest rates had typically risen under Democrats and fallen under Republicans, which theoretically should have favored Republicans.
 Democrats did benefit from lower oil prices, larger increases in productivity, and better global conditions.

-Blinder and Watson concluded that: “Rather, it appears that the Democratic edge stems mainly from more benign oil shocks, superior total factor productivity (TFP) performance, a more favorable international environment, and perhaps more optimistic consumer expectations about the near-term future.”
+Blinder and Watson concluded: "Rather, it appears that the Democratic edge stems mainly from more benign oil shocks, superior total factor productivity (TFP) performance, a more favorable international environment, and perhaps more optimistic consumer expectations about the near-term future."

 Commentary

+During a March 2004 interview, Trump stated: "It just seems that the economy does better under the Democrats than the Republicans."
 The Joint Economic Committee Democrats summarized and expanded the Blinder and Watson analysis in a June 2016 report, writing: "Claims that Republicans are better at managing the economy are simply not true.
 While the reasons are neither fully understood nor completely attributable to policy choices, data show that the economy has performed much better during Democratic administrations.
 Economic growth, job creation and industrial production have all been stronger."

-Journalist David Leonhardt wrote in the NYT that economists he interviewed were not certain of the cause.
-One possibility for the consistent outperformance by Democratic presidents was: "Democrats have been more willing to heed economic and historical lessons about what policies actually strengthen the economy, while Republicans have often clung to theories that they want to believe — like the supposedly magical power of tax cuts and deregulation.
+Journalist David Leonhardt wrote in The New York Times that economists he interviewed were not certain of the cause.
+One possibility for the consistent outperformance by Democratic presidents was that "Democrats have been more willing to heed economic and historical lessons about what policies actually strengthen the economy, while Republicans have often clung to theories that they want to believe — like the supposedly magical power of tax cuts and deregulation.
 Democrats, in short, have been more pragmatic."
 He wrote that Democratic presidents championing the ideas of John Maynard Keynes have taken stronger fiscal action to address crises.

 Statistics

-The following table compares selected results for the Democratic and Republican presidents, using the Blinder & Watson data (typically Truman's elected term through Obama's first term).
-The abbreviation "pp" means percentage points.
+The following table compares selected results for the Democratic and Republican presidents, using the Blinder and Watson data (typically Truman's elected term through Obama's first term).
+The abbreviation pp means percentage points.
 The p-value is the probability that the observed difference would occur if it were due to chance.
-P-values typically considered statistically significant are those equal to or less than .1, .05, or .01, with each of these numbers representing a different level of significance and lower being more significant.
+P-values typically considered statistically significant are those equal to or less than 0.1, 0.05, or 0.01, with each representing a different level of significance and lower values being more significant.